spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

 Make illegal states unrepresentable
 ===================================

-The mantra “make illegal states unrepresentable”, popularised by `Yaron Minsky’s lecture on Effective ML <https://blog.janestreet.com/effective-ml-revisited/>`_, is a commonly used guideline to help design robust ways of “modelling” data.
+The mantra “make illegal states unrepresentable”, popularised by `Yaron Minsky’s lecture on Effective ML <https://blog.janestreet.com/effective-ml-revisited/>`_, is a commonly-used guideline to help design robust ways of “modelling” data.
 While it is often hard to do this perfectly, it is a very helpful technique to keep in mind.

 There are many blog posts and articles about this principle, using many different programming languages.
-Some of these have examples that aren’t very compelling, and some almost anti-examples, and many will be confusing if you don’t know other languages.
+Some of these have examples that aren’t very compelling, some are almost anti-examples in my opinion, and many will be confusing if you don’t know other languages.
 So here is my take on it, using best practice modern Python.

 Before, reading see :doc:`context_and_assumptions` .